roman-milk/roman-milk.github.io/four-words.md

+===

- ****** Four Words Ch.
-03 ****** bytom6432© The ten minute ride to the mall was made in almost complete silence.
+The ten minute ride to the mall was made in almost complete silence.
 Elizabeth sat biting her lower lip and twisting the handkerchief in her hands, as she worried about what other things I had in store for her.
 I pulled into a space in front of the mall.
 "Let's go young lady; it's time to return your purchases.
 I am going to teach you a lesson you will never forget."
 I took her hand, as if she were a child as she carried her purchases to be returned.
 When she reached the escalator to go up to the second floor of the mall, I told her to go ahead of me.
 Letting her go about a quarter of the way up the escalator I followed, I could see her panties still tangled at her thighs.
 She blushed as she knew what I was doing.

  Getting to the lingerie store I quickly located the manager, Kathleen Lawson, a 47 year old shapely divorced mother of two college age girls, who knew both of us.
 As a matter of fact, she was a neighbor, who had asked me to discipline her daughters many times.
 I have also dealt with Kathleen several times when she misbehaved.
 I purchase all of Elizabeth's punishment panties at this store.